vojtechruz/vojtechruzicka-blog/src/posts/spread-javascript/index.md

 ```

 ### Array literals
-The spread operator can also be used when creating an array using the array literal.
+The spread operator can also be used when creating an array using an array literal.
 This way you can insert elements from other arrays (or iterables such as strings) at a specific location.

 ```javascript
 let firstArray = ["A", "B", "C"];